bmaupin/micro-civ-4/docs/espionage.md

 If simplifying espionage isn't possible and disabling espionage in the game options ends up being problematic, a better approach may be to remove espionage altogether; this could potentially be done by removing espionage buildings, units, triggers, events, great people, etc.

 To remove it from the UI, see [ui.md](ui.md)

+#### Research

+- Included Charlemagne mod has espionage removed from UI, so it seems to reason it would also be removed; to verify